georgemarian98/YouTube-Video-Downloader/README.md

 * Audio Only

 Finally you can select the folder where you want the video to be downloaded.
 By default, if no folder is selected, it will make a new folder named "Output" in the same directory as the executable.

+If you provide the URL via system arguments you can download the video 1080p quality.